itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

 There is a lot going in this file, but it progresses logically.
-For a `newPoll`, the actions, action creators, reducer functions, and the rootReducerSlice are easy to follow.
-Adding a new feature is as easy as adding the relevent code to each section, instead of bouncing between many files.
+For a `newPoll`, the actions, action creators, reducer functions, and the rootReducerSlice are all right here, and not in separate files.
+Adding a new feature is as easy as adding the relevant code to each section, instead of bouncing back and forth between files.
 It's easier to reason about as well (for me at least).

 One way to make this cleaner would be to group the Action Types, Actions, and Reducers together for each feature, and maybe even put each feature into separate files to be imported into this current one for the Root Reducer Slice to use.

-Here's how grouping action creators and reducers can look:
+Here's how grouping just the action creators and reducers together can look:
 ```js
 import axios from 'axios'
 import { addFlashMessage } from './flashMessage'